-All new applicants for hackney carriage and private hire vehicle driver licences may be required to pass such practical examination as the Council determines is appropriate prior to making their application.
+All new applicants for hackney carriage and private hire vehicle driver licences may be required to pass such practical examination, at their own cost, as the Council determines is appropriate prior to making their application.

 Existing licensed drivers may be required to take such an assessment, either retrospectively or as part of a disciplinary process, and at their own cost, if it is felt appropriate by the Licensing Committee.